jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Attach/Attach.md

 # kubectl attach

-kubectl attach is a convenient way to attach to a running container.
-It allows you to attach to the standard input, output, and error streams of a running container.
+The `kubectl attach` command is a convenient way to attach to a running container.
+It allows you to attach to the standard input, tty, and error streams of a running container.

 ## Command